Hecke correspondences for smooth moduli spaces of sheaves

-which we know is impossible by \eqref{eqn:def 3}.
-As for the second bullet, we must show that $b_1d_2 - b_2d_1$ is not a zero-divisor in the local rings of $\fZ_{(x,y)}$.
+which would contradict \eqref{eqn:def 3}.
+As for item (2), we must show that $b_1d_2 - b_2d_1$ is not a zero-divisor in the local rings of $\BP'$.
 This is the case because $b_1,b_2$ are linear coordinates in a projective bundle over $\fZ_{(x,y)}$, so the only way $b_1d_2 - b_2d_1$ could be a zero divisor is if $d_1$ and $d_2$ were zero-divisors.
-If this were the case, then the subvariety of \eqref{eqn:projectivization two} given by $x = y$ (which is simply $\fZ_{(x,x,x)}$) would have the same dimension as $\fZ_{(x,y,x)}$, which we know is not the case. \\
+If this were the case, then $\fZ_{(x,x)}$ would have the same dimension as $\fZ_{(x,y)}$, which would contradict \eqref{eqn:def 3}. \\

 \begin{proof} \emph{of Claim \ref{claim:cm 2}:} By the Auslander-Buchsbaum formula, it is enough to show that the ring $R/I$ has projective dimension 2 as an $R$--module.
-In fact, we claim that a projective resolution is given by:
+In fact, we claim that a projective resolution is given by

-The injectivity of the first matrix follows from the first bullet.
-Exactness at $R$ and $R/I$ is obvious, so it remains to prove exactness at $R^3$.
-Assume that we have $(x,y,z) \in R^3$ such that:
+Exactness at $R$ and $R/I$ is obvious.
+As for exactness at $R^2$, if the first map failed to be injective then $a_1b_2 - a_2b_1$, $d_1b_2-b_1d_2$ and $d_1a_2-a_1d_2$ would all be zero-divisors (hence zero in the regular ring $R$) which is not allowed by property (1).
+It remains to prove exactness at $R^3$.
+Assume that we have $(x,y,z) \in R^3$ such that